Soul Mirror

 What are Solstices and Equinoxes?

-The solstices e equinoxes are astronomical events that mark key moments in the Earth's annual cycle around the Sun, defined by the tilt of the Earth's axis in relation to the Sun.
+The solstices and equinoxes are astronomical events that mark key moments in the Earth’s annual cycle around the Sun, defined by the tilt of the Earth’s axis in relation to the Sun.
 However, it is important to note that these dates vary slightly each year and occur at different times in the northern and southern hemispheres.

 Solstices